gramalingam/onnx/docs/proposals/0008-SymbolicDimArithmetic.md

 The checker (`onnx.checker`) will likewise not flag this situation, because `dim_param` strings are treated as opaque identifiers rather than expressions to be evaluated.

-Performing algebraic equality or consistency checking would require a full symbolic solver (out of scope for ONNX shape inference).
-The design choice prioritises leniency (no spurious failures on valid models) over strictness (early detection of contradictory shape constraints).
-The trade-off is that inferred shapes may be weaker than theoretically possible in cases where two independently-derived expressions describe the same dimension, and genuine shape mismatches between symbolic expressions will only surface at runtime rather than during shape inference.
+Performing algebraic equality or consistency checking may require a symbolic solver.
+The default ONNX behavior therefore prioritises leniency (no spurious failures on valid models) over strictness (early contradiction detection).
+The extensibility hook above allows advanced users to opt into stricter or smarter behavior.

 **Implication for new operator implementations.** When writing or updating a shape-inference function that asserts two dimensions must be equal (e.g., batch size must match across two inputs), prefer using `unifyDim(input_dim, output_dim)`